What is Corned Beef and Is It Healthy?

 - Bring to a boil, then allow to cool.
 In a deep pan, submerge the meat in the brine, cover, and marinate in the refrigerator for at least four to six days.

-- Remove brisket from the marinade, rinse off added spices and salts from the brine, and cook corned beef as you normally would with the store-bought product.
+- Remove brisket from the marinade, rinse off added spices and salts from the brine, and cook corned beef as you normally would.
 Slow, moist cooking methods, like braising, are recommended for a tender and juicy texture.

 Pulled Brisket Sliders